 Best for technology and affordable tutoring.

-Blueprint LSAT offers live in-person courses in eight states and the District of Columbia, but it’s best known for its self-study course.
-It contain 88 hours of engaging video lessons taught by 99th percentile instructors, adaptive homework sets and the most impressive mobile app of any we looked at.
-Currently, it’s only available for Apple devices, but Android users can still access their online account through their mobile web browser.
-If Blueprint LSAT has one fault, it’s that it doesn’t offer any live online courses.
-Private tutoring is an option, though, if you feel you need a little extra assistance — and you won’t find more affordable rates anywhere.
+Blueprint LSAT offers live in-person courses in four states, but it’s best known for its self-study course.
+It contains dozens of hours of engaging video lessons taught by 99th percentile instructors and adaptive homework sets to keep you challenged no matter what your level.
+If you prefer a traditional course but don’t live near a classroom location, the live online course is a perfect fit.
+It covers all the same material and you can attend from anywhere.
+Private tutoring is also an option if you feel you need a little extra assistance — and you won’t find more affordable rates anywhere.

 What to Expect

 Blueprint LSAT designed its course to be not only educational, but entertaining.
-The course, which its creators call Blueprint The Movie 2.0, uses humor and animation to keep you interested while you learn, and according to former students, it works.
+The course uses humor and animation to keep you interested while you learn, and according to former students, it works.
 If you’re not sure if this is the right program for you, you can watch a few sample videos before you sign up.
-The company also offers a ten-day satisfaction guarantee, so if you change your mind for any reason, it’ll give you a full refund.
+The company also offers a 10-day satisfaction guarantee, so if you change your mind for any reason, it’ll give you a full refund.

 Blueprint LSAT’s online course leverages the latest technology to give you a personalized, streamlined learning experience.
 When studying, you can choose the type, number and difficulty of the questions you see, or you can let the computer do it for you.
 The homework sets automatically adapt based on your previous answers to target the areas where you need improvement.
-There are 15 practice tests, six of which are proctored, included in the course, and you can score them by simply taking a picture of your answer sheet and uploading it to your Blueprint LSAT account.
+There are over 85 practice tests included in the course, and you can score them by simply taking a picture of your answer sheet and uploading it to your Blueprint LSAT account.
 The software automatically tracks your progress, so you can see how you improve over time.

 If you run into questions, you can reach out to a trained instructor via email and you’ll receive a response within 48 hours.
 Your other option is to enroll in private tutoring.
-Blueprint LSAT’s rates are very affordable, starting at $350 for two hours.
-If you like it, you can purchase 10, 20 or 30 hours all at once.
-The 30-hour package costs just $3,500.
-By comparison, the next-cheapest tutoring company, The Princeton Review, charges $3,600 for 24 hours of tutoring.
+Blueprint LSAT’s rates are very affordable, starting at $2,160 for 16 hours.
+If you need a little more help, you can purchase 24 or 40 hours of tutoring.
+The 24-hour package costs just $3,000.
+By comparison, the next-cheapest tutoring company, The Princeton Review, charges $4,000 for 24 hours of tutoring.

 Blueprint LSAT Details